 Robert J. Shiller

-Robert J. Shiller is the Sterling Professor of Economics, Department of Economics and Cowles Foundation for Research in Economics, Yale University, and fellow at the International Center for Finance, Yale School of Management.
-He received his B. A. from the University of Michigan in 1967 and his Ph.D. in economics from the Massachusetts Institute of Technology in 1972.
-He has written on financial markets, financial innovation, behavioral economics, macroeconomics, real estate, statistical methods, and on public attitudes, opinions, and moral judgments regarding markets.
+Robert J. Shiller is a Professor (Adjunct) of Law at Yale Law School.
+He is also the Sterling Professor of Economics at Yale University and a fellow at the International Center for Finance, Yale School of Management.
+Shiller writes on financial markets, financial innovation, behavioral economics, macroeconomics, real estate, statistical methods, and on public attitudes, opinions, and moral judgments regarding markets.
 His latest book is Finance and the Good Society (Princeton University Press, 2012).
+In 2013 he received the Nobel Prize in Economics for his work analyzing the long-term trends of stock prices.
+He holds degrees from the Massachusetts Institute of Technology and from the University of Michigan.

 B.A., University of Michigan, 1967